Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Beyond High Fidelity: A Multidimensional Evaluation Framework for Utility and Semantics

-Subsequent research has recognized that Grieves' ultimate vision is currently unattainable, and the focus has shifted toward balancing fidelity against cost.
+Subsequent research has recognized that Grieves' ultimate vision is currently unattainable, and the focus has shifted toward balancing fidelity against cost \cite{kober2022digital}.
 Several studies \cite{clement2017internet,kober2022digital} suggest that fidelity should be tailored to the application scenario, considering resource and contextual constraints.
-Zhang \textit{et al.} propose multi-level fidelity, designing DTs with varying levels of correlation depending on requirements, which aligns with the goal-oriented semantics emphasized in this paper \cite{zhang2024multi,zhang2022improved}.
-In this context, many evaluation studies design key indicators as weighted functions or nonlinear transformations that jointly consider fidelity and external parameters.
-For instance, Cakir \textit{et al.} quantify both accuracy and timeliness to formulate a joint optimization problem for communication networks \cite{10697141}.
-Zhou \textit{et al.} design a UAV control DT platform by weighting fidelity and latency, thereby balancing precision improvements against delay reduction \cite{Zhou2024HierarchicalDC}.
+In this context, many evaluation studies design key indicators as weighted functions or nonlinear transformations that jointly consider fidelity and external parameters \cite{Zhou2024HierarchicalDC}.

 In contrast, GOST aims to construct a model that accurately reflects the fundamental characteristics, operational rules, and semantic linkage information of physical systems.
 Although there is no unified consensus on evaluation dimensions and metrics, relevant fields provide useful insights.